 In response to the multi-dimensional illegal drug war currently being waged on Iowa’s citizens, many quality IA drug rehab centers have been established throughout the state.
 As threats increase, and more and more drugs continue to flood the market, professionals at these centers are always learning and applying their expertise to the pursuit of your or your loved one’s sobriety and wellness.
 Though their skills are always improving, their methodologies are still rooted in tried and true addiction recovery philosophies that have successfully guided countless patients through the process.

-The term club drugs is used to describe MDMA (ecstasy), GHB, LSD, PCP and Ketamine.
+The term club drugs is used to describe MDMA (molly), GHB, LSD, PCP and Ketamine.
 IA club drug abuse has significantly increased in the state’s metropolitan areas.
-Once confined to Iowa’s rave and nightclub culture, the drugs have managed to make their way into the state’s colleges and Universities.
+Once confined to Iowa’s rave and nightclub culture, the drugs have managed to make their way into the state’s colleges and universities.
 There is no designated controlling faction, however, abusers tend to include Caucasian teenagers and young adults.
 Club drugs enter Iowa primarily through the east and west coasts, with a generous supply also coming in from Canada.
-Ecstasy is the most commonly abused club drug.
+Molly is the most commonly abused club drug.

 A thriving methamphetamine culture, cocaine-related violence and increasing prescription abuse are just three of the many illegal drug threats currently facing Iowa.
 Unless prosecution of distributors is not enacted in conjunction with the establishment of more Iowa drug and alcohol rehabs, the state will continue to fight a losing battle.
 Iowa’s reputation as a clean-cut state has allowed drug trafficking organizations to flourish in the area and go relatively unnoticed.
 This has led to a deterioration of the state’s culture and the proliferation of statewide substance abuse and addiction.